oguimbal/jcool-docs/general/hooks.md

 - `Polling` : You will fetch new events regularly via our API (see [Polling strategy](#Polling-strategy) section below)

-!> *IMPORTANT* Network reliability being what it is, and in order to prevent other unexpected side-effects, we strongly recommend you to implement [idempotence](https://stackoverflow.com/questions/1077412/what-is-an-idempotent-operation) on your hook operations.
+!> *IMPORTANT* It should never be the case, but always assume that you could receive a hook message multiple times.
+Thus, to avoid unexpected side-effects, we strongly recommend you to implement an [idempotent](https://stackoverflow.com/questions/1077412/what-is-an-idempotent-operation) hook processing.
+Tip: Each hook event has an unique ID which you can use to filter out events that you already have processed.

 # List of hook events